Grant Opportunities

 Seeking Project Partners

-Indiana Youth Institute is seeking qualified and experienced trainers and consultants in the areas of diversity, equity, inclusion, and belonging and trauma-informed workplaces to work alongside IYI staff and/or organizations participating in Youth Worker Well-Being Project services, benefits, and opportunities.
+Indiana Youth Institute is seeking qualified and experienced trainers and consultants in trauma-informed workplaces to work alongside IYI staff and/or organizations participating in Youth Worker Well-Being Project services, benefits, and opportunities.
 We are looking for knowledgeable partners with combined experience in nonprofit, youth work, and content areas.
 Partners will potentially support agencies that receive dollars through Youth Worker Well-Being grant opportunities.

 Questions regarding the Project Partner opportunity may be emailed to Becky Reich, Director of Quality with the Youth Worker Well-Being Project.